Meriemamahry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories counts the number of directories and subdirectories in the current directory 12-newset_files displays the 10 newest files
-13-unique file contains a script that sort and display just the words that appears once in the input
+13-unique file contains a script that sort and display just the words that appears once in the input 14-findthatword displays lines containing the pattern "root" from the file /etc/passwd